olivergg/scalajs-ionic-starttabs/README.md

 - ~~Use cross building (see http://www.scala-js.org/doc/sbt/cross-building.html) to put the HtmlCompilable trait in a JVM project (to prevent them from being included in the output JS).~~
 - Use the shared directory to share code between the template scala files and the controllers/views.
 - Test on iPhone/iPad devices (this only has been tested with Android).
+- Use sbt-web to extract the css and the fonts from the ionic webjars dependency.

 FIXME
 - ~~The back button does not close the application on android (4.1) (must be related to the cordova API)~~